 The Competition and Markets Authority is the UK’s competition watchdog.
-It enforces specific rules to protect businesses and consumers in the travel sector from certain harmful practices and wants to remind you of these.
+It enforces specific rules aimed at protecting businesses and consumers in the travel sector from certain harmful practices and wants to remind you of these.
 These rules followed investigations some years ago into this sector by the CMA’s predecessors.
 The key points are:

 - If you are a tour operator who sells foreign package holidays, you cannot prevent travel agents from offering extra incentives to customers looking to buy your holidays, either through agency agreements, or informal arrangements.
 For example, you can’t tell a travel agent to stop discounting one of your holidays.
 For more detail, click here.